Making Images in Eagle Searchable by OCR Results

 Eagle is a user-friendly image management software.

-It offers comfortable operability and allows for classification and search using folders and tags, making it ideal for managing large quantities of images.
+With its comfortable operability and the ability to search using classifications such as folders and tags, it's invaluable when managing a large number of images.

-However, Eagle lacks OCR functionality, making it impossible to search for text within images.
+However, Eagle lacks an OCR function, so it's not possible to search for text contained within images.

-Although you can make the text searchable by writing it in the Notes...
+While you can make text searchable by entering it in the Notes...

-section, it's cumbersome to input the text manually.
+section, it's extremely tedious to input each one manually.

-To address this, I utilized the Cloud Vision API, which supports Japanese and has high accuracy, to enable searching by OCR results.
+Therefore, I decided to make OCR results searchable using the Cloud Vision API, which supports Japanese and has high accuracy.

 What I Did

-Each image in Eagle is stored in a folder with a corresponding metadata.json
+Each image in Eagle is stored with a metadata.json

 section.

-Note that when rewriting the metadata, you need to perform a Force Reload Library
+Note that when rewriting metadata like this, you need to Force Reload Library

-After traversing the directory containing the images, I used the Cloud Vision API to obtain OCR results.
+After traversing the directory containing the images, the OCR results are obtained by sending them to the Cloud Vision API.

-Here's an example of running the script on a Wikipedia image:
+Here's an example of executing it on a Wikipedia image:

-With this, searching for "Wiki" will yield a hit.
+With input like this, searches for terms like "Wiki" will yield hits.

 Conclusion

-It's convenient that metadata can be easily modified.
+It's handy that metadata can be easily manipulated.